-Cancellation/cancellation of contract The end of your legally binding agreement with the University regarding your programme and your permanent removal from your programme.
-Expulsion This is a disciplinary sanction which, where applied, results in a student being permanently removed from his/her programme at the University and the cancellation of the contract between the student and the University.
-A student who has been expelled from the University would not be permitted to study at the University for a period of at least 10 years.
-Interruption of Study An interruption of study is where, with our prior agreement, you take a formal break from study for a specific period of time with the intention to resume study at a future date.
-Retake This refers to your third attempt at a module assessment and means that you must attend all classes and do all assessments for that module again.
+cancellation/cancellation of contract The end of your legally binding agreement with the University regarding your programme and your permanent removal from your programme. expulsion This is a disciplinary sanction which, where applied, results in a student being permanently removed from his/her programme at the University and the cancellation of the contract between the student and the University.
+A student who has been expelled from the University would not be permitted to study at the University for a period of at least 10 years. interruption of Study An interruption of study is where, with our prior agreement, you take a formal break from study for a specific period of time with the intention to resume study at a future date. retake This refers to your third attempt at a module assessment and means that you must attend all classes and do all assessments for that module again.
 Retake modules are subject to payment of a fee and require re-registration for the module at the appropriate time.
 Retake is different to reassessment.

-Reassessment refers to your second attempt at any assessment and will result in a capped mark for the assessment of 40% (undergraduate) or 50% (postgraduate).
-Suspension of Study A period of time during which we temporarily pause your studies pending the outcome of a disciplinary hearing related to an allegation of serious misconduct.
-Suspension is a neutral act, but restrictions may apply, e.g. access to the campus may not be permitted and IT facilities may be withdrawn.
-Unspent criminal conviction An offence for which the applicable rehabilitation period has not ended.
+Reassessment refers to your second attempt at any assessment and will result in a capped mark for the assessment of 40% (undergraduate) or 50% (postgraduate). suspension of Study A period of time during which we temporarily pause your studies pending the outcome of a disciplinary hearing related to an allegation of serious misconduct.
+Suspension is a neutral act, but restrictions may apply, e.g. access to the campus may not be permitted and IT facilities may be withdrawn. unspent criminal An offence for which the applicable rehabilitation conviction period has not ended.
 After a certain amount of time (known as a rehabilitation period), a criminal conviction becomes 'spent' and can be ignored.
-There are different rehabilitation periods depending on how old you were when you were found guilty by a Court and on the sentence or punishment you were given.
+There are different rehabilitation periods depending on how old you were when you were found guilty by a Court and on the sentence or punishment you were given. and on the sentence or punishment you were given.